rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **Duração:** cena.
 ___

 You attempt to compel a creature into a duel.
 One creature that you can see within range must make a Wisdom saving throw.
 On a failed save, the creature is drawn to you, compelled by your divine demand.
 For the duration, it has disadvantage on attack rolls against creatures other than you, and must make a Wisdom saving throw each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this saving throw, this spell doesn’t restrict the target’s movement for that turn.

-- **cost:** description.
+The spell ends if you attack any other creature, if you cast a spell that targets a hostile creature other than the target, if a creature friendly to you damages the target or casts a harmful spell on it, or if you end your turn more than 30 feet away from the target.

+- **+XPM:** you gain an offensive buff against the target.
+- **+XPM:** both you and the target have +# movement speed when running towards eachother.

 ### Controlar Plantas
 <div class="spell-tags">plant wild enchantment trickery</div>